California's Official State Social Security Administrator

 • The employment relationship with the employer has been continuous since March 31, 1986.

-For more information, refer to Section 13205 of the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA), section 3121(u) of the Internal Revenue Code (Application of Hospital Insurance Tax to Federal, State, and Local Employment), or the official government Medicare website.
+For more information, refer to section 13205 of the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA), section 3121(u) of the Internal Revenue Code (Application of Hospital Insurance Tax to Federal, State, and Local Employment), or the official government Medicare website.

 Contact Information